 In June 2008, we were designated as a key research institution under the “Program for Promotion of Joint Research Centers in Humanities and Social Sciences” by MEXT, in recognition of our achievement of significant research results and our support to the parties involved in the joint research and joint usage initiatives.
 This Program started in FY2008 with the aim of promoting joint research and joint usage of academic resources among researchers, not only in the fields of humanities and social sciences, but also across the different disciplines, thereby enhancing the standards of research in humanities and social sciences, and also creating new fields of research through the integration of different disciplines.
 For the first year of the Program, five academic institutions were designated as key research institutions, which, later, all passed the screening of MEXT and were accredited as “Joint Usage/Research Center” by the Minister of MEXT on October 1, 2008.
 The system of “Joint Usage/Research Center” was newly established in July 2008 upon revision of the Ordinance for Enforcement of the School Education Act, with an aim to encourage further development of Japanese academic research in general by upgrading research institutions selected for their high potentials, whether national, public, or private, to “Joint Usage/Research Center.”

 The JGSS Research Center at Osaka University of Commerce was inaugurated in July 2008 with a view to enhancing and strengthening the university’s research capabilities as a key joint research institution and promoting joint research with research institutions and researchers, both domestic and foreign.
-It was again accredited as a “Joint Usage/Research Center” in April 2013, while financial support from the MEXT was terminated in March 2013.
+It was again accredited as a “Joint Usage/Research Center” in April 2013 as well as in April 2019, while financial support from the MEXT was terminated in March 2013.